-- Workshops and briefings are conducted on a regular basis at faculty in-service meetings to acquaint employees with campus security policies and procedures and to encourage them to be responsible for their own security and the security of others.
+• Workshops and briefings are conducted on a regular basis at faculty in-service meetings to acquaint employees with campus security policies and procedures and to encourage them to be responsible for their own security and the security of others.

 Safety is discussed in general, however some in-service meetings include more specific training.
-Examples include presentations on General Safety and Sexual Harassment during the January 2022, and August 2022 in-service meetings, Sexual Harassment during the August 2021 in-service meeting, and Safe Driving during the January 2020 in-service meeting.
-In addition, all employees, including new hires, are required to complete an on-line Sexual Assault Prevention Program by Vector Solutions. - Presentations are made at the beginning of each semester during student orientation and residence hall orientation to acquaint students with campus security policies and procedures and to encourage them to be responsible for their own security and the security of others.
-Students are directed to the online version of the Student Handbook and the general safety and security policies are presented.
-In addition, the Director and Assistant Director of Student Life sponsors workshops and/or events each semester to explore and discuss and/or increase awareness on these issues.
-One example is designating special nights for awareness at various athletic events. - In addition to the presentations listed above, students and employees are encouraged to attend campus assemblies and other programs which may be presented to inform them about campus crime prevention.
-Publications and brochures about crime prevention are made available to students and employees.
+Examples include presentations on General Safety and Sexual Harassment during the January 2022, and August 2022 in-service meetings, Sexual Harassment during the August 2022 in-service meeting, and Safe Driving during the January 2022 in-service meeting.
+In addition, all employees, including new hires, are required to complete an on-line Title IX and Sexual Harassment course by Vector Solutions.

+- Presentations are made at the beginning of each semester during student orientation to acquaint students with campus security policies and procedures and to encourage them to be responsible for their own security and the security of others.
+Students are directed to the online version of the Student Handbook and the general safety and security policies are presented. - In addition to the presentations, publications and brochures about crime prevention are made available to students and employees.